gitpod-io/gitpod-docs/doc/30_Workspaces.md

 Gitpod makes creating fresh workspaces as easy as clicking a button on a GitHub page.
 In most cases it is easier to create fresh workspaces rather than going back to older ones.
-See the [dashboard documentation](60_Dashboard.md) on where to find your workspace history and how to restart previous ones.
+See the [dashboard documentation](60_Dashboard.md) on where to find your workspace history and how to restart the older workspaces.

 ### Timeouts
 Any running workspace will automatically stop after 30 minutes of inactivity.
 Activity is triggered